sst/sst/www/docs/constructs/Table.md

 });
 ```

 Note, you do not need to configure the `stream` and `consumers` fields when enabling the Kinesis Streams.
-The `stream` field is used to configure DynamoDB Streams, and the `consumers` are only triggered by DyanmoDB Streams.
+The `stream` field is used to configure DynamoDB Streams, and the `consumers` are only triggered by DynamoDB Streams.

 You can read more about configuring `consumers` for the Kinesis Stream in the [`KinesisStream`](KinesisStream.md) doc.